Mike Feuer: California State Assembly (2006–2012)

 In 2006, Feuer defeated West Hollywood Mayor Abbe Land and three others in the Democratic primary for the 42nd Assembly District seat.
-Feuer served as a member of the California State Assembly, 42nd District, from December 4, 2006 – November 30, 2012.
+Feuer served as a member of the California State Assembly, 42nd District, from December 4, 2006, to November 30, 2012.
 He served as the Majority Policy Leader of the California Assembly and Chair of the Assembly's Judiciary Committee.

 During his time with the State Assembly, he authored numerous bills.
 He wrote laws that prevent insurers from denying coverage to children with pre-existing health conditions.
 He also wrote a law that requires nursing homes to post the quality care rating that has been given to them by the Centers for Medicare and Medicaid Services.
 He supported funding the Long Term care Ombudsman program which responds to reports of suspected abuse and neglect.
 He authored the Reverse Mortgage Elder Protection Act that mandates more information when considering reverse mortgages, including risks and alternatives to using them.
 He wrote a law that protects Good Samaritans from liability.
 In 2010, he authored legislation requiring people convicted of DUI to install ignition interlock devices (IID's) in their cars.
 He wrote the Sargent Shriver Civil Counsel Act, a pilot program to assure equal justice by providing free legal representation to low-income Californians.
 It was signed into law as a permanent program in 2016.
 He supported equal treatment for same-sex couples.
 He co-authored a law that prohibits contracts of $1 million or more between the State of California (including cities and counties) and companies with significant business in Iran's energy sector to ensure that tax dollars do not go to companies whose investments support Iran's nuclear program.
 In 2009, Feuer wrote a law to conserve water usage, and another law that facilitates domestic partners having the same rights with respect to survivorship benefits as spouses.

 Feuer also wrote the law authorizing Los Angeles's $35 billion measure to enhance public transit to go to the ballot.
 In the face of voter suppression efforts nationally, Feuer wrote California's law allowing same-day voter registration.
 Confronting the foreclosure crisis, Feuer was a joint author of the Homeowners' Bill of Rights.
 He also wrote legislation to remove cancer-causing agents from consumer products.